Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 Fast forward a few years—

 Gilboa’s business disrupted the eyeglasses market by drastically lowering prices.
-The success is phenomenal, as the founders report a 38% annual revenue growth rate and two million active customers.
+The success is phenomenal, as the founders (Gilboa is on left in the image) report a 38% annual revenue growth rate and two million active customers:

-Gilboa’s frustration with the monopoly in the industry was the driving factor that set his brand on a different course from its competitors.
+Gilboa’s frustration with the monopoly in the industry was the driving factor that set his company on a different course from its competitors.

 Unlike other players, Warby Parker: